Biacordazzo2/Visual_Agnosia_and_Computer_Vision/README.md

 2. Use a pre-trained CNN for image classification.
 3. Artificially induce visual agnosia and determine its effects on the CNN’s performance.

-# Materials needed:
+# Materials needed
 1. Jupyter Notebook
 2. Python3

-# Steps to correctly run project implementation
+# Steps to run the implementation
 Two notebooks are provided above:
 1. Neuro140_FinalProject
 2. Initial Tests